 Recommended holiday lettings in Indonesia

-Rent a holiday apartment, home or cottage in Indonesia: from £14 per night
+Rent a holiday home, apartment or cottage in Indonesia from just £14 per night

 Best holiday homes with a patio or terrace

 Holiday Letting Price Information in Indonesia

 The price graph will give you the nightly price average for the upcoming months.
 The most expensive dates to travel to Indonesia are in December (14/12 - 21/12).
 You can find some of the best deals during one week in February (08/02 - 15/02).
 It is the cheapest week of the next 12 months.

 Find out the percentage of available rentals & cottages in Indonesia with the graph above.
 Be careful if you plan to go to Indonesia in February, as it is the busiest week of the next 6 months (08/02 - 15/02).
 Conversely, 94% of the lettings are still available during a week in November (30/11 - 07/12).

 Consider a holiday home in the world's largest archipelago, Indonesia